 Air Conditioner Turns On And Off Repeatedly

 If your unit continues to go on and off, this is referred to as short cycling, and this is a problem that many of these AC units have.
 These problems could cause many issues.

 If the outside unit or compressor on the outside is not working, this could be the problem.
 Since the compressor itself it sealed, primarily to protect the moving parts inside, they could be covered with dust or debris.
 Your air conditioning unit will finally shut down which is what is likely causing the lack of cold air.
 If it is short cycling, then refrigerant levels are likely low.
 Coils need air coming through your ducting system to cool down.
 If the airflow is actually leading to frozen coils, this could cause the short cycling problem as well.

-Finally, if you have an AC unit that turns on and off quite often, the professional HVAC technicians with Chattanooga Heating & Air can help you with any and all of these repairs.
+Finally, if you have an AC unit that turns on and off quite often, the professional HVAC technicians with our company can help you with any and all of these repairs.